Welcome to The Village Doctor’s resource page on COVID-19 (Coronavirus Infection Disease 2019) and the virus which causes this illness, SARS-CoV-2.

 Please call (650-851-4747) before coming to The Village Doctor if you have any symptoms of a respiratory illness (fever, cough, congestion, trouble breathing), so we can determine the best course of evaluation and treatment.
-NOTE that beginning March 11, 2020, The Village Doctor has migrated to a telemedicine platform and will not be seeing patients in the office for routine or elective visits.
-We continue, of course, to be available to our patients 24/7, including for clinic visits, but only after a screening call with your physician.
+Since March 11, we have been primarily using a telemedicine platform, however we continue to be available to our patients 24/7, including for clinic visits, but only after a screening call with your physician.

 Although SARS CoV-2 is a novel virus, coronaviruses have been around for a long time.
 At the moment, we need to balance the anxiety, geopolitical, and economic actions regarding COVID-19 with the impending health crisis looming for our communities.
 There is a tremendous global effort underway to develop the same for SARS-CoV-2 and we will get there.
 Until then, we call for education, calm, and preparedness, as outlined below.
 If interested, there are excellent videos describing COVID-19 here and here.
 This is also an excellent overview out of Cal Tech.
 More recently (April 29th), The Atlantic published an article by Ed Yong which one of our team described as “one of the most cogent, insightful articles I have yet read incorporating so many facets of the situation we are in.”